Steel Cut Oatmeal

 Instructions

-• Place the water and salt in a medium saucepan and bring to a boil over high heat.
+- Place the water and salt in a medium pot and bring to a boil over high heat.

-• Add the steel cut oats, reduce heat to a low simmer.
-Cook until the water is absorbed, about 15 minutes, stirring occasionally and scraping along the bottom and sides of the pan to prevent sticking.
+- Add the steel cut oats and reduce the heat to a low simmer.
+Cook until the water is absorbed, about 15 minutes, stirring occasionally and scraping along the bottom and sides of the pot to prevent sticking.

-• Remove from heat and let stand covered for a couple of minutes.
-Enjoy with your favorite toppings.
-Yields about 3 cups.
+- Remove from heat, cover the pot and let it stand covered for a couple of minutes.
+Stir in the milk and then serve with your favorite toppings.

 Notes